MindscapeHQ/raygun4maui/README.md

 Raygun's Crash Reporting provider for .NET MAUI

 ## Version 1.0.0
 This provider has been released with limited functionality.
 It currently supports reporting of unhandled exceptions and ILogger logging.
 At this time, testing has only been conducted on Windows.
-[Contact support](https://raygun.com/about/contact) if you have any questions or concerns.
+If you have any questions or concerns, please [contact support](https://raygun.com/about/contact) for additional assitance.

 ---